fyrox-book/fyrox-book.github.io/src/fyrox/animation/absm_editor.md

 1. `Preview Switch` - enables or disables preview mode for the ABSM.
 See [Preview Mode](#preview-mode) section for more info.
 2. `Layer Name` - name of the selected layer.
-Type a new name here to rename currently selected layer.
+Type a new name here to rename currently selected layer (hit enter or just click elsewhere to rename).
 3. `Add Layer` - adds a new layer with the name in the `Layer Name` text box to the ABSM.
 ABSM can have multiple layers with the same name, but it strongly advised to set unique names here.
 4. `Remove Current Layer` - removes currently selected layer.
 You can delete all layers, but in this case your ABSM won't